Asian Banking School Logo

 He has acted as a consultant to the New York Federal Reserve Bank, World Bank, European Commission, UK Treasury; Citibank Private Bank, Barclays Wealth, McKinsey & co, Credit Suisse and various other international banks and consulting firms.
 Phil was the recipient of the British Accounting and Finance Association Distinguished Academic Award in 2013.

-BANGOR BUSINESS SCHOOL is consistently ranked as one of the top Universities in Europe and in the world Top 20 for its Banking research (Federal Reserve Bank of St Louis / RePEc, 2015).
+Bangor Business School is consistently ranked as one of the top Universities in Europe and in the world Top 20 for its Banking research (Federal Reserve Bank of St Louis / RePEc, 2015).
 The School is also ranked in the top 25% of UK business schools for its Business and Management research (Times Higher Education, 2015).

 In Malaysia, the Bangor Business School is best known for its Chartered Banker MBA programme; the only dual award of the prestigious MBA and professional Chartered Banker qualification.